Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WSJ reported that Trump’s federal hiring freeze, put in place day 1 of his administration, put correctional officers at risk, could delay payments to veterans, and prevent disabled and retirees from getting social security.

-- During the hiring freeze, thousands of positions remain vacant including more than 350 at the EPA alone.
+- During the hiring freeze, thousands of positions remained vacant including more than 350 at the EPA alone.
 CNBC blamed the pace on “Trump’s close involvement” and “turf wars” in his inner circle and Cabinet.

 - Trump threatened to undermine Obamacare to get Democrats to the negotiating table.
 Specifically, he would hold back subsidy payments to healthcare companies providing insurance to low-income Americans.